 WORDS BY JADE BROCK

 Drake collects them for his future wife.
-Kanye had one customised by artist George Condo.
+Kanye had one customized by artist George Condo.
 Jeff Koons turns them into art.
 Virgil Abloh sends them down the Off-White runway.
 Kate Moss uses them as nappy bags.
-Victoria Beckham is rumoured to own over 100 of them.
+Victoria Beckham is rumored to own over 100 of them.
 Yes, it would be fair to say that the HERMÈS (pronounced air-MEZ) Birkin bag is the holy grail of handbags — but it’s not the only highly coveted style from the French maison.

 Enter, the Kelly bag.
 This signature handbag is just as sought after — and just like the Birkin, it has a waitlist to match its icon status.
 Like Samantha from ‘Sex and the City’, you can hop to the front of the queue too.
 Here’s the lowdown on the history of HERMÈS and how you can own one yourself with FARFETCH’s selection of pre-owned HERMÈS bags.
 We’ve also enlisted the help of handbag aficionado Tamara Kalinic (@tamara) to find out what makes Kelly and Birkin bags so special, and how to choose the best one for you.